 John makes the family lines explicit: "This is how we know who the children of God are and who the children of the devil are" (1 John 3:10).
 No middle ground.
 No neutral spiritual status.
 Every unregenerate person belongs to Satan's family.

 Paul builds the same case in layers.
-The unregenerate are dead in transgressions, "following the prince of the power of the air" (Ephesians 2:1-2).
-They are "by nature children of wrath" (2:3).
+The unregenerate are dead in transgressions, following "the ruler of the kingdom of the air" (Ephesians 2:1-2).
+They are "by nature deserving of wrath" (2:3) — in Paul's Greek, tekna orgēs, literally "children of wrath": the family language again.
 They are slaves to sin, "obedient" to a master who commands their allegiance (Romans 6:16-20).
 They are blinded — "the god of this age has blinded the minds of unbelievers, so that they cannot see the light of the gospel" (2 Corinthians 4:4).
 They are captives in Satan's snare, held to do his will (2 Timothy 2:26).
-The whole world "lies in the power of the evil one" (1 John 5:19).
+The whole world "is under the control of the evil one" (1 John 5:19).

 Dead.
 Enslaved.
 Blinded.
 Captive.
 This is not the portrait of someone weighing their options.